gardener/gardener-extension-provider-openstack/docs/usage-as-end-user.md

 You can freely choose these CIDRs and it is your responsibility to properly design the network layout to suit your needs.

 Apart from the router and the worker subnet the OpenStack extension will also create a network, router interfaces, security groups, and a key pair.

+The optional `networks.shareNetwork.enabled` field controls the creation of a share network.
+This is only needed if shared file system storage (like NFS) should be used.
+Note, that in this case, the `ControlPlaneConfig` needs additional configuration, too.

 ## `ControlPlaneConfig`